 First popularized after Sex and the City put a spotlight on it, the Brazilian Wax has become a standard procedure in most salons and spas in the US.
 It has raised some controversy: there are many people who swear by it; and others who declare it a fraud – the state of New Jersey even considered banning it.

 The Brazilian wax is a hair removal method that is used to remove hair from the pubic region using hot wax and a cloth.
 It is a procedure commonly performed on women, although some men also use it.
-We shall focus on women.
+This website focuses primarily on women.

 The Brazilian is believed to make a woman more sensual by increasing their sensitivity during intercourse.
 This belief has caused it to consistently rank among men’s Top Ten Sexual Fantasies.
 The procedure also has health benefits – the British Association of Dermatologists credits it with the eradication of pubic lice.
 However, the procedure has some associated risks including burns, swellings and STIs.